YasserHassan03/RISCV-CPU/personal statements/Yasser.md

 ## Introduction:

-I was mainly in charge of the ALU section of the CPU in both the pipeline and single-cycle versions.
+I was mainly in charge of the ALU section of the CPU in both the pipeline and single-cycle versions as well as the data memory .sv file and the register file.
 I was also mainly responsible for writing up the readme section in the testing folder where we describe how we know if our tests work.
 However due to the interconnected nature of the project and the whole groups willingness to work together and maximise our learning of the whole cpu and the designing process I collaborated with other people on the parts they were main contributor for as well as others contributing to what I was principle contributor to.

 ## ALU